Theme and rheme

 In examples 3 and 4, rheme is represented by “like travelling” and “is harmful for our health”.
 Structurally, rheme usually follows theme in English.
-Theme – rheme relationship produce cohesion (Bussmann, 1998) making parts of a sentence a communicative whole.
+Theme – rheme relationship produces cohesion (Bussmann, 1998), making parts of a sentence a communicative whole.

 An interesting application of the theory was realized by Djonov (2005; 2007; 2008) who used theme – rheme relationships to analyze website navigation.
 Successful Web navigation, according to her, should be cohesive, similar to theme and rheme in verbal texts.
-Links on one page, in this case, represent the theme of the website while the destination page represents its rheme.
+Links on one page, in this case, represent the website theme while the destination page represents the website rheme.

 Bussmann, H. (Ed.).
 (1998).
 Routledge dictionary of language and linguistics; translated and edited by Gregory Trauth and Kerstin Kazzazi.
 London: Routledge.

 Djonov, E. (2005).
 Analysing the organisation of information in websites: from hypermedia design to systemic functional hypermedia discourse analysis.
 PhD dissertation, School of English and School of Modern Language Studies Faculty of Arts and Social Sciences, University of New South Wales, Australia.

 Djonov, E. (2007).
 Website hierarchy and the interaction between content organization, webpage and navigation design: A systemic functional hypermedia discourse analysis perspective.
 Information Design Journal, 15(2), 144-162.

 Djonov, E. (2008).
 Children’s website structure and navigation.
 In L. Unsworth (Ed.), Multimodal semiotics: Functional analysis in contexts of education (pp. 216-236).
 New York: Continuum.